merlinz01/redpepper/README.md

 RedPepper is primarily targeted for Linux-based systems although it could be partially functional on other OS's as well.

-RedPepper is inspired by [Salt](https://github.com/saltstack/salt) but aims to be more reliable and intuitive although it is possibly slightly less scalable.
+RedPepper is inspired by [Salt](https://github.com/saltstack/salt) but aims to be more reliable and easy-to-use.

 RedPepper has a REST API for integration with tools or user interfaces.
 RedPepper comes with an integrated web UI built with [Vue.js](https://vuejs.org) for managing the system.